ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 encryption.
 However, varying amounts of metadata remain in the clear across each protocol.
 For example, client and server certificates are sent in cleartext in TLS 1.2 {{RFC5246}}, whereas they are encrypted in TLS 1.3 {{RFC8446}}.
-A survey of privacy features, or lackthereof, for various security protocols could be addressed in a separate document.
+A survey of privacy features, or lack thereof, for various security protocols could be addressed in a separate document.

 # Acknowledgments